cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 adversary, then any derivatives from the client's password may also be susceptible to an offline dictionary attack to recover the original password.

-Some applications may require learning the client's password for enforcing password rules.
+Some applications may require learning the client's password to enforce password rules.
 Doing so invalidates this important security property of OPAQUE and is NOT RECOMMENDED, unless it is not possible for applications to move such checks to the client.
 Note that limited checks at the server are possible to implement, e.g.,